MicrosoftDocs/microsoft-salescopilot-docs/articles/connect-contact.md

 - External email address matches multiple CRM contacts

 > [!NOTE]
-> The Sales agent matches external contacts against all email fields on the Contact record type (or Salesforce object), including custom email fields added by CRM administrators in the [Sales agent Forms settings](customize-forms-and-fields.md).
+> The Sales agent matches external contacts against all email fields on the Contact record type (or Salesforce object) added by CRM administrators in the [Sales agent Forms settings](customize-forms-and-fields.md).
+Both out-of-the-box and custom email fields are supported.

 ## External email address matches only one CRM contact